TFNGamesOfficial/create/_docs/thumbnail devices.md

 There is a sample island that uses Island Thumbnails, which you can visit to see how the device work.
 The island code for this sample island is **7355-4931-0650**.
 To play through this island, from the Creative lobby click the Playlist button to open the Discover screen.
 Click the CODE tab, then enter the island code for the sample Thumbnail device island in the box and press Enter.
 After this close the Discover screen and click PLAY to launch the game.

 <div class="alert alert-info" role="alert">
-  **NOTE:** Some devices have a limit on how many times that device can be placed on an island.
+  Some devices have a limit on how many times that device can be placed on an island.
 This is independent of how much memory the device uses.
 You can only place this device 1 time on an island.
 </div>